BTS Part 2 — How Seven Boys Moved the World: The Rise

 A Debut Nobody Noticed

-BTS debuted on June 13, 2013 with “No More Dream” — a track that told Korean teenagers to stop letting society crush their dreams.
+BTS released 2 Cool 4 Skool on June 12, 2013, and made their official music-show debut with “No More Dream” the following day — a track that told Korean teenagers to stop letting society crush their dreams.
 It was honest, it was angry, and it was aimed directly at young people who felt trapped by a system built around academic pressure and conformity.

 It didn’t chart high.
 It didn’t go viral.
 But it found its people — quietly, slowly, through online communities where Korean teenagers shared music they actually felt.

-By the end of 2013, BTS had won a handful of New Artist awards at Korean music shows.
+BTS won Best New Artist at the 2013 Melon Music Awards, with additional rookie awards following at major ceremonies in early 2014.
 These were real accomplishments for a group from a small label.
-But the industry wasn’t watching closely.
+But the industry wasn’t watching closely yet.

 Building the Bond Before the Breakthrough

-What Big Hit did differently in these early years was crucial: they opened the door between BTS and their fans.
+What Big Hit did differently in these early years mattered: they opened the door between BTS and their fans.

 ARMY started forming not around a polished image, but around seven real people they felt they actually knew.

-In 2014, BTS held Show & Prove in Los Angeles — their first concert in the United States.
-The venue was small.
+In 2014, BTS held Show & Prove at the Troubadour in Los Angeles — their first concert in the United States.
+(They had already held their first overseas showcases in Tokyo the previous December.)
+The LA venue was small.
 The crowd was small.
-But the fans who showed up had found BTS through the internet, not through radio or TV.
+But the fans who showed up had found BTS largely through the internet.

 That was a signal.
 Something was building outside Korea that the charts couldn’t yet measure.